WP_Http::_dispatch_request

-Deprecated from version 5.1.0.
-It is no longer supported and can be removed in future releases.
-Use
+Deprecated since 5.1.0.
+It is no longer supported and may be removed in future releases.
+Use WP_Http::request() instead.

 Tests each transport in order to find a transport which matches the request arguments.
 Also caches the transport instance to be used later.